stvtortora/TaskBunny/README.md

-# README
+# Task Bunny

 ## Overview

-Inspired by Task Rabbit, Task Bunny is an application for booking professionals for services related to home improvement, moving help, furniture assembly, and more.
-The application walks users through a multi-stage form, in which they are prompted to specify details about the task they need completed, including location, category, vehicle requirements, and size requirements.
-It was build with a Ruby on Rails backend, React/Redux frontend, and a PostgreSQL database.
+Inspired by Task Rabbit, Task Bunny is an application for booking professionals for home improvement, moving help, furniture assembly, and more.
+The application walks users through a multi-stage form, in which they are prompted to specify details about the task they need completed.
+It was built with a Ruby on Rails backend, React/Redux frontend, and a PostgreSQL database.

 ## The Reusable Searchbar